ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 5. Open Rancher and update the password

 Open Rancher on `<https://rancher.localhost/>`__.
 You will be notified that the connection is not private.
-There is currently an issue with the certificate but it's not an problem if you are deploying on dev or test environment and you can just proceed to the website.
+The reason for that is that the Rancher deployment uses a self-signed certificate by an unknown authority 'dynamiclistener-ca'.
+It is used for secure communication between internal components.
+Since it's your local environment this is not an issue and you can just proceed to the website.
 You will be prompted to set a password which later will be used to login to Rancher.
 The password will be used often, that's why you shouldn't forget it.

 .. figure:: kubernetes/rancher_password.png